10 Files & Serialization

 Exercise 2*

-Text Files: Working with the Formatter and FileWriter Classes
+Text Files: Working with Formatter and FileWriter

 1. Add the following class to your project.
 Run the application and type any text that you would like to save.
 When you finish typing, press <Ctrl+Z> or <Ctrl+D> to end the input, then open the file output.txt and check its content.